5 Crohn’s Disease Self-Care Strategies

 Exercise stimulates the brain to release endorphins and dopamine (the “feel good” hormones) which helps to reduce stress, improve mood, and boost energy levels.
 By moving your body more often, you are creating a happier, healthier mind.

-In general, people with IBD are encouraged to engage in low to moderate intensity exercise.
+In general, people with IBD are encouraged to engage in low to moderate-intensity exercise.
 Remember to move your body in a way that feels good and brings you joy, whether that means spending time in nature or joining a group class at the gym.

 • Bicycling